Basic rules

-- Use color thoughtfully and don't make colors too bright without a reason.
-Keep in mind the visual hierarchy.
+- Use colors thoughtfully and avoid excessive brightness without a valid reason, always considering the visual hierarchy.

-- If there are several widgets on a page that mention the same entity, then use the same color for the entity in all widgets on the same page.
+- When multiple widgets on a page reference the same entity, ensure consistent color usage for that entity across all widgets on the page.

-- Keep in mind that green and red are often associated with good and bad, growth and decline.
+- Be mindful that green and red are often associated with positive and negative connotations, such as growth and decline.

 TIP

-We recommend using red carefully.
-It is usually used for destructive actions and invalid states.
+We recommend using red carefully, as it is typically reserved for destructive actions and invalid states.

 Chart tokens